What's in this post...

 I read a ton of research in my certification for infant and child sleep training.

 I read countless books by sleep experts, many of whom suggest drastically different approaches to solving sleep problems.

 Do you know what method nearly all of them employ to some level or the other?

 Teaching babies to get to sleep on their own.

 Essentially, babies need to be able to get themselves from being awake to being asleep on their own.
 It’s the only way they’ll learn to transition through their sleep cycles at night without waking up frequently in distress.

-We are going to use the terms cry it out, controlled crying, extinction, and self-soothing here all to mean the same thing.
+We are going to use the terms cry it out, controlled crying, and extinction here all to mean a similar thing.

-Many renown sleep experts have their own names for this method of sleep training, however, going forward in this article they all mean the same thing.
+Many renown sleep experts have their own names for this method of sleep training.
+Going forward in this article they all mean the same thing.

 Controlled crying and cry it out explained